VueTorrent/VueTorrent/README.md

   - Configureable Dashboard: choose which torrent properties are shown for both busy and completed torrents
 - Optimized for the latest version of qBittorrent

+## Important Information

+VueTorrent is a **WebUI** (think of it as a "visual skin") that uses qBittorrent's API, enabling compatibility with automation solutions like the Servarr stack.

+Everything that is compatible with qBittorrent will work if you choose to use VueTorrent.

 ## Contributing

 Open up a PR or create an issue to discuss.
-Reach out on Discord if you need help getting started!
+Reach out on [Discord](https://discord.gg/KDQP7fR467) if you need help getting started!

 [FAQ](../../wiki/FAQ)